 How to raise children with healthy eating habits – the million dollar question.
-I have always been a healthy eater (ok, apart from my love of cake and wine).
-Although my own mother was not the greatest of cooks – and neither do you need to be to have a healthy diet because to me eating healthily is more about mindset, not culinary flair – she brought us up on a simple diet packed with fresh fruit and vegetables, staple carbs and nutritious proteins, as was the norm with the Mediterranean diet that she had been accustomed to.
+I have always been a largely healthy eater…although my own mother was not the greatest of cooks – and neither do you need to be to have a healthy diet – she brought us up on a simple diet packed with fresh fruit and vegetables, staple carbs and nutritious proteins, as was the norm with the Mediterranean diet that she had been accustomed to.

-I may not have known or felt it at the time, but right now, I am eternally grateful for those incredible foundations she laid for me, which saw me through my childhood, and all the way through adulthood.
+I may not have known or felt it at the time, but right now, I am eternally grateful for those incredible foundations of healthy eating habits she laid for me.
+They saw me through my childhood, and all the way through adulthood.
 In many ways, I am the living proof of the fact that giving your children a taste for healthy food pays off.

 When I had my daughter, I just assumed that having largely that sort of diet in effect in our household would just mean that she wanted to eat it.
 But no, I had a seriously fussy eater on our hands who shunned many of the fantastically (or sometimes, not so fantastically!) delicious, healthy and nutritious options I tried to tempt her with.